Elementary School Summer Program Frequently Asked Questions

 Yes, free breakfast and lunch meals will be provided to all attendees.

 Will my student have to wear a mask in order to participate?

 On March 14, the federal mask mandate for Knox County Schools was temporarily lifted.
 This means that masks will not be required, until further notice.
 Please note that students and staff may still wear a mask if they choose.

 We believe the Summer Learning Camp is an important tool to help students prepare for their next grade level.
 However, participation in this camp will not affect a student’s grades from the spring semester, and will not provide credit for classes in the fall semester.

 How do I sign up?

-Eligible families received an enrollment link via email on March 22, and the deadline to enroll was April 20.
-Families whose students are eligible to participate also received a notification via email on March 10.
+Eligible families will receive an enrollment link via email on March 21, and the deadline to enroll is April 22.
+Families whose students are eligible to participate also received a district notification via email on March 7.

 Is this program available for students with Individualized Education Programs (IEPs)?